 Combined BA/MPA and BS/MPA

 Undergraduate and graduate degrees can be combined and completed in less time than a traditional program of study.
 After admitted to the MPA program, work closely with an academic advisor to develop a combined program plan.
 Combined BA/MPA and BS/MPA students follow the traditional MPA or MPA-DC program.
-Schedule an Appointment
+Current students only: Schedule an Appointment

 Dual and JD/MA Degree Programs

 Students pursue two graduate degrees simultaneously, including the MPA, MA, or MPAL with the Glenn College.
 As each dual degree program is unique, dual and JD/MA students should work closely with their Glenn College advisor to develop a plan and ensure they are on track to meet all program requirements.
-Schedule an Appointment
+Current students only: Schedule an Appointment